Science Festival 2025

 Online Masterclasses (11-13 & 15 August)

-Explore the research and impact of rising science stars from the University of Melbourne in these free, 60-minute, interactive masterclasses, hosted online throughout the festival.
-Recommended for ages 12+.
+Explore the research and impact of rising science stars from the University of Melbourne in these interactive online masterclasses.
+Watch the recordings now.

 -